 We work on the homepage design first and get that agreed upon before moving forward with the other sub pages.

-3. You website Content
+3. Your Website Content

 The sitemap is the main hierarchy of your website.
 It provides a visual representation of all the pages on your site and how they link to each other.
 It also outlines all the pages that will need text copy written and what images may be required.

-4. Website Development in WordPress
+4. Website Development with WordPress

 Once the development is completed, we do thorough testing of the site to make sure that it displays properly across all browsers and mobile devices.
 We then send you a test link of the website for review.
 After the site meets with your final approval, it is launched live for everyone to see!